theniwo/carddav2ldap/README.md

 CARDDAV_USERNAME
 CARDDAV_PASSWORD
 ```
-(if a variable is not set, defaults are used or an error is logged)
+(if a variable is not set, defaults are used or an error is logged!)

 Additional (optional) variables are
 ```
-CARDDAV_SSL_VERIFY (enabled by default, can disable ssl verification for debugging purposes.)
+CARDDAV_SSL_VERIFY (enabled by default, can be disabled for debugging purposes.)
-LOG_FILE (defaults to /var/log/carddav2ldap/sync_output.log, can be set to a path or to false to disable logging to files.)
+LOG_FILE (defaults to /var/log/carddav2ldap/sync_output.log, can be set to a path or to false to disable logging to files.
+Setting LOG_FILE to false is recommended when the project is running flawlessly, to save hard disk space.
+There is currently no logrotate implemented.)
 DEBUG (Turns on debug logging.)
 ```